GW170817 and GW190425 as Hybrid Stars of Dark and Nuclear Matters: Introduction

-The organization of the paper is as follows: In Section 2 we introduce the EoSs for the models used for dark and nuclear matters; Section 3 shows TOV configurations and how to calculate tidal Love number; Section 4 illustrates $M$-$R$ and $\Lambda$-$M$ relations from our numerical results; In Section 5 we fit GW170817 and GW 190425 using our model; Section 6 describes parameter estimation for EoS of dark matter; Section 7 is the conclusion.
+The organization of the paper is as follows: In Section 2 we introduce the EoS for the models used for dark and nuclear matters; Section 3 shows TOV configurations and how to calculate the tidal Love number; Section 4 illustrates $M$-$R$ and $\Lambda$-$M$ relations from our numerical results; In Section 5 we fit GW170817 and GW 190425 using our models; Section 6 describes the parameter estimation for the EoS of dark matter; Section 7 is the conclusion.
+In the Appendix, we summarize the (reverse) BTM Stability Criteria.